g4eml/Langstone-V2/README.md

 Microphone input and headphone output uses the USB audio device. (a couple of pounds on Ebay)

-The software consists of three parts.
-The SDR itself uses two python GNURadio Flowgraphs (Lang_TX.py and Lang_RX.py)which can be created on a PC running GNUradio companion.
-These Python programs are then manually edited by adding the code from ControlTX.py and ControlRX.py so it can be controlled by the GUI part of the software.
-This is written in C and communicates with GNURadio using a Linux Pipe.
+The software consists of two parts.
+The SDR itself uses a python GNURadio Flowgraph (Lang_TRX_Pluto.py or Lang_TRX_Lime.py) which can be created on a PC running GNUradio companion.
+These Python programs are then manually edited by adding the code from ControlTRX_Pluto.py and ControlTRX_Lime.py so it can be controlled by the GUI part of the software (LangstoneGUI_Lime.c or LangstoneGUI_Pluto.c).
+These are written in C and communicate with GNURadio using a Linux Pipe.
 However to build and use a Langstone transceiver you do not need to know this!